 You should get the other driver’s name, insurance information, vehicle model, and passenger names.
 Contact the police and get a police report as soon as possible.
 You can then decide if you wish to make an insurance claim.

 The way your insurance rates increase after an accident is not random.
 It is well-calculated.
-Your insurance may rise in the following ways;
+Your insurance can increase because:

 - Your base rates may increase